-Our strategy is also integral to wider school plans for education recovery: the School Development Plan includes the desired outcome, 'Post Covid-19 lockdown learning gaps identified and closed'.
+Our strategy is also integral to wider school plans for education recovery: in Year 1, the School Development Plan included the desired outcome, 'Post Covid-19 lockdown learning gaps identified and closed'.
 Inclusive in this is the targeted support offered through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.